kenji015/WindowsAccesControl-WAC/README.md

-# WindowsAccesControl-WAC
+# WAC - WindowsAccesControl
 This project implements an access control system for a user by allowing a user to log in only with his password and a specific access key (in this example a USB stick).
 If the USB device is missing, the user will be logged off immediately.
 The whole process is also logged and saved in a log.txt file in the Scripts Folder on your main mount(Detailed in Desc.).
 ---
-### Warning: Do not implement this code in systems that you are not allowed to have full access to, this code Code may result in complete loss of user information
+### Warning: Do not implement this code in systems that you are not allowed to have full access to, this code Code may result in complete loss of user information.

 ### Set up: